-- (i) to give effect to the request from the foreign State; - (ii) with respect to the preservation and return to Pakistan of any record or thing seized; or - (iii) with respect to the interest of a third party.
+(i) to give effect to the request from the foreign State;

+(ii) with respect to the preservation and return to Pakistan of any record or thing seized; or :

+(iii) with respect to the interest of a third party.

-(13) No record or thing seized and ordered to be sent to a foreign State shall be sent until the Director-General is satisfied that the foreign State has agreed to comply with any terms or conditions imposed in respect of the sending abroad of the record or thing.
+(13) .
+No record or thing seized and ordered to be sent to a foreign State shall be sent until the Director-General is satisfied that the foreign State has agreed to comply with any terms or conditions imposed in respect of the sending abroad of the record or thing.

-60. Foreign requests for assistance from detained persons.-(1) Where the Federal Government approves a request of a foreign State to have a detained person, who is serving a term of imprisonment in Pakistan, transferred to a foreign State for a fixed period to give evidence or assist in an investigation or proceedings in that State relating to an offence committed, or suspected on reasonable grounds to have been committed against the laws of the requesting State, in respect of conduct which had occurred in Pakistan would have constituted an offence under this Act, the Director-General may apply to the High Court for a transfer order.
+60. Foreign requests for assistance from detained persons.-(1) Where the is serving a term of imprisonment in Pakistan, transferred to a foreign State for a fixed period to give evidence or assist in an investigation or proceedings in that State relating to an offence committed, or suspected on reasonable grounds to have been committed